This page contains some unmarked spoilers.

 - The Medic

-- Never Found the Body: Since his body was dragged by a Strogg Scientist, we don't know if he was dead or Stroggified.
+- Never Found the Body: Since he was last seen being dragged away by a Strogg Scientist, we don't know if he was killed or Stroggified.

 Scott Voss (Lieutenant)